-LED State Meaning Off Instrument is disconnected, or the PC is in standby.
-Green Instrument is connected to the PC, and the battery is full.
-Orange Instrument is connected to the PC, and the battery is charging.
+LED State Meaning Off Instrument is disconnected, or if connected to a PC, the PC is in standby.
+Green Instrument is connected to a PC or USB charger, and the battery is full.
+Orange Instrument is connected to a PC or USB charger, and the battery is charging.

-6.4.2 Operation LED
+6.4.2 Operation LED (Green on E model, Yellow on RT model)